pludoni/php-airbrake-notifier/README.markdown

 # Introduction

-This is a simple [Hoptoad](http://hoptoadapp.com) notifier for PHP.
+This is a simple [Airbrake](http://airbrakeapp.com), (formerly Hoptoad) notifier for PHP.
 It's been used in a few production sites now with success.
 It's not quite as fully featured as the official Ruby notifier but it works well.

 # Thanks